papampi/braiins-os/README.md

 The configuration is divided into two categories.
 The first one is target specific configuration which is handled exclusively by the braiins build system and can be adjusted only in the YAML configuration.
-The second one is a package configuration used for image content description which is handled mainly in the LEDE menuconfig.
+The second one is a package configuration used for image content description which is handled mainly in the OpenWrt menuconfig.

 ### YAML Structure